-- Responsible Parties must affirm that they have reviewed and understand the state-issued industry quidelines, and that they will implement them. - Responsible Parties should develop a communications plan for employees, visitors, and customers that includes applicable instructions, training, signage, and a consistent means to provide employees with information.
-Responsible Parties may consider developing webpages, text and email groups, and social media.
+- Responsible Parties must affirm that they have reviewed and understand the state-issued industry guidelines, and that they will implement them. - Responsible Parties should develop a communications plan for employees, visitors, and customers that includes applicable instructions, training, signage, and a consistent means to provide employees with information.
+Responsible Parties may consider developing webpages, text and email groups, and social media. - Responsible Parties should encourage customers to adhere to CDC and DOH guidance regarding the use of PPE, specifically face coverings when a social distance of six feet cannot be maintained, through verbal communication and signage.